taskless/taskless/docs/get-started/other.md

 ```

 - `route`: The URL path name this Queue will be reachable on
+- `name`: A URL-safe name for the queue, max 100 characters
 - `handler`: A Promise-returning callback that receives a Job of type `T` and associated metadata
 - `queueOptions`: The [`QueueOptions`](/docs/api/create#queue-options) for this queue
 - `jobOptions`: The default [`JobOptions`](/docs/api/enqueue#job-options) for this queue